Pylons/pyramid_blogr/docs/initial_views.rst

         return {}

-Here @view_config takes 2 params that will register our index_page callable within pyramid registry, specifying the route that should be used to match this view, we also specified renderer that will be used to render the response to the browser.
+Here @view_config takes 2 params that will register our index_page callable within pyramid's registry, specifying the route that should be used to match this view, we also specified renderer that will be used to transfor the data view returns into response suitable for the client.

 The template location is specified using *asset location* format which is in form of *package_name:path_to_template*.